01206 841288

-The school uses a number of resources and available schemes to plan learning in Literacy and Numeracy.
+The school uses a number of schemes to plan learning for the different areas and phases of the English curriculum.
 These are used to set learning that best suits each class and individual pupils.

 Reading is an integral part of the English Curriculum and should be reflected as much in the time spent developing the skills.
 Reading lessons should take place on a daily basis.
 Either as part of the normal English work / introduction to text types and genres or as stand-alone reading lessons.